Poppy Build Guide by FinalFan

 Infinity Edge: AD, Crit%, CritDmg=250% -- goes with PD for massive attack**

 Just pick the two that are best for you, considering how much the enemy is hurting you and what they are hurting you with, or what would be most effective against their defenses or lack thereof.
-If you choose Frozen Heart, you should have nearly maxed cooldown reduction; if not, or until you have it, try to take a blue buff whenever your AP carry is not around.
+If you don't have AUG, Mikael's, or Manamune, try to take a blue buff whenever your AP carry is not around (even if you have Frozen Heart).

-* Spirit Visage: For Poppy, this is the closest thing there is to Force of Nature now that FoN was removed.
-The MRES is decent, the CDR is good, health is OK, and the passive will help improve your pots' potency, or make Warmog's regen really impressive.
-Good for facing an enemy team whose main threat to you is magic dmg.
+*** Spirit Visage: For a Poppy looking for defense, this is the best way to get magic resist.
+The health is good, the CDR is good, and the passive will help improve your pots' potency, make Warmog's regen truly massive, and boost your Hextech Gunblade and Mikael's Crucible healing.
+Good for facing an enemy team whose main threat to you is magic damage.
+The MRES of this item is matched only by Banshee's Veil, which is inferior as far as Poppy is concerned (see note at bottom).

 # The Manamune is a more offensive alternative to the Chalice/Mikael's path for your mana needs.
-You give up magic resist and the heal for damage.
+You give up magic resist and the heal/CDR for more damage.

-## I much prefer Frozen Heart to Guardian Angel, but there may be times when the resurrection is more appealing than the many benefits of Frozen Heart.
+## I generally prefer Frozen Heart or Randuin's Omen to Guardian Angel, but there are times when the resurrection is more appealing than the many benefits of Frozen Heart.

 ### I would regard this as a cheap alternative to the Deathcap.
 Its huge magic pen will probably give as much of a boost to your skills' magic damage versus tanks as the Deathcap would, but obviously it will be far less effective against squishies with little magic resist in the first place.
 But you'll already be two-shotting them anyway, right?